top of page

 American soprano Alyson Cambridge is one of the most diverse and compelling vocal artists on the scene today.
 She is praised for her “powerful, clear voice” by The New York Times, hailed by critics for her “radiant, vocally assured, dramatically subtle and artistically imaginative” performances (The Washington Post), and celebrated for her “sultry and seductive readings” (Opera News).
 Combined with a striking stage presence and affecting musical and dramatic interpretation, she has nearly two decades of success on the world’s leading opera and concert stages, including The Metropolitan Opera, Carnegie Hall, Washington National Opera at The Kennedy Center, Lyric Opera of Chicago, Los Angeles Opera, London’s Royal Albert Hall, Deutsche Oper Berlin, Vienna Konzerthaus, and New York's Broadway Theatre, to name a few.

-Recent engagements include the title role of Tosca with Opera Carolina, leading as Hannah in The Merry Widow with Toledo Opera, and reprising Elsa in The Sound of Music with Arizona Opera.
+Last season, Alyson garnered acclaim for her return to Washington National Opera to sing Bess in Porgy and Bess and Opera Carolina to sing the title role in Carmen.
+This season, she will join Wheeling Symphony Orchestra and Sioux City Symphony for their concerts of Prohibition, and she will return to Lyric Opera of Chicago to co-produce and host the B.L.A.C. mainstage concert Echoes of Excellence: Celebrating the Legacy of Chicago’s Black Voices.
+Her most recent engagements include the title role of Tosca with Opera Carolina, leading as Hannah in The Merry Widow with Toledo Opera, and reprising Elsa in The Sound of Music with Arizona Opera.
 She also performed in recital for The Glimmerglass Festival and Holy City Arts & Lyric Opera and joined the Mostly Modern Festival in both the Netherlands and Saratoga Springs.
-Last season she reprised her Elsa in The Sound of Music with the Lyric Opera of Kansas City, took her musical fusion show Rock Me Amadeus – Live! to Pensacola Opera, and returned to the title role of The Passion of Mary Cardwell Dawson for Pittsburgh Opera’s production.
-This season, Alyson returns to Opera Carolina to sing Carmen and to Washington National Opera to sing Bess in Porgy and Bess.
+In addition, Ms. Cambridge recently reprised her Elsa in The Sound of Music with the Lyric Opera of Kansas City, took her musical fusion show Rock Me Amadeus – Live! to Pensacola Opera, and returned to the title role of The Passion of Mary Cardwell Dawson with Pittsburgh Opera.

 READ MORE